At the Project:

 don't sneak eggs into other females' nests the way some bird species do.

-- But the same studies revealed most Tree Swallow nests contain young fathered
+- However, the same studies also revealed most Tree Swallow nests contain

 - In some nests most or even all young were fathered by other males, not the